canonical/sdkcraft/docs/reference/sdks.rst

 Currently, the only interface supported by |project_markup| is :samp:`content`.
 It maps a directory in the workshop to a predefined directory on the host;
-`Workshop`_ is responsible for mapping the internal directory to an internal directory on the host, and the SDK is responsible for handling the directory's contents.
+`Workshop`_ is responsible for mapping the internal directory to a default directory on the host, and the SDK is responsible for handling the directory's contents.

 An example that lists the name of the plug, the interface